zodac-personal/home_theatre/README.md

 Where possible, we use [Authentik](https://goauthentik.io/) to secure the services.

-The following services are integrated with Authentik, and we will discuss their configuration here.
+The following services are integrated with Authentik, and their configuration is below.

 TODO: